Never underestimate the importance of a positive customer experience.

 This applies to all of your buyers, including those affected by disabilities.
 One of the most prevalent is vision impairment, with 1.3 billion people living with sight-related problems.

 Accessibility is a vital factor affecting the quality of customer experience you provide.
-Here are 5 tips to help you improve yours.
+Businesses may even want to take a look at this webpage to learn how implementing a customer experience management platform could take their CX to the next level which will hopefully translate into increased business and customer retention.
+Here are 5 tips to help you improve business’s accessibility.

 1. Gather Feedback from your Customers